 Oooh I liked William Phelps a lot.
 He’s fun, charismatic and a teeny bit eccentric in the way you’d like your headteachers to be, but also vastly experienced, having been Headmaster of the British International School in New York (BIS-NY) for five years and Senior Housemaster and Head of Boarding at Abingdon School.
 Phelps has been in the hot seat since Sept 2015 and comes from a family of teachers (his brother is deputy head at The Dragon in Oxford and his dad was an Oxford Don).

 He showed me around and has a winning, almost boyish enthusiasm for what make the school special – the boys whooping as they got wet outside in a science experiment and the blue Dr Who Tardis (made by a retired DT teacher) that turned up one day in the yard and is now a permanent fixture.

 Boys in Pre-Prep aged 3-7 are all in small class sizes of 20 max.
 There is a separate building for boys aged 5-7 that also has plenty of room, space, light and all the school facilities close at hand for boys, led with plenty of passion and creativity by Ryan Steward who is Head of Pre-Prep.
-Specialist taught subjects include Music, Games, PE, Drama, ICT and International Studies and a breadth of afterschool clubs from storytelling to Spanish, but I particularly liked the outdoor space for the littlies – stretched across the breadth of the building with plenty of room for invention (puppet show area, sand pit, and building zone).
+Specialist taught subjects include Music, Games, PE, Drama, ICT, and International Studies.
+There’s also a breadth of afterschool clubs, from storytelling to Spanish, but I particularly liked the outdoor space for the littlies – stretched across the breadth of the building with plenty of room for invention (puppet show area, sand pit, and building zone).